 Nier Automata also pushed Yoko Taro into the mainstream (something I'm sure he resents).
 As of this year, it's sold over 5.5 million copies—a huge success for considering its predecessor sold 500,000—and is widely celebrated as one of the best games of the past decade.

-That brings us back to Nier Replicant, the remake that launches today.
-A lot of players are excited because many believe Replicant has the better story and characters, even if Automata was overall the better game.
+That brings us back to Nier Replicant.
+A lot of players believe Replicant has the better story and characters, even if Automata was overall the better game.
 Replicant is a do-over for 2010's biggest cult classic and, if you're a fan of Nier Automata, a chance to dig even deeper into its world and lore.

 People love Nier because there is nothing else like Nier.
 It's a kaleidoscope of always-shifting ideas set in a world that is tortured, satirical, wistful, and tender.
 And even if Yoko Taro's games are often deeply flawed and sometimes profoundly unfun, at least they're always fascinating.